Bonitasoft-Community/bonita-mongodb-connectors/README.md

 ##Deliverables:

-Bonita Connectors:
+Project deliverables can be built from sources or [downloaded](https://github.com/pozil/bonita-mongodb-connectors/releases)

+**Bonita Connectors:**
 - MongoDB direct connection connector
 - MongoDB datasource connection connector (requires MongoDB datasource - see: https://github.com/pozil/mongodb-jndi-datasource)

-Sample Bonita processes:
+**Sample Bonita processes:**
 - Mongo Connectors Test - Test processes that allows to test the connectors
 - Mongo Store - A sample use case of business processes using MongoDB

 ##Usage instructions:
-If you are downloading the project deliverable:
+If you are downloading the project deliverables:

 1. Extract the provided ZIP parent file (it contains the individual connector ZIP files)